erelson/OS-X-Spaces-Buttons/README.rst

 Two simple apps that live in OS X's menu bar and facilitate switching spaces with just the mouse.

+These apps are in .zip files, and can also be build in XCode (version 6.1 was used).

 These can be added to run at startup, and will appear as icons in the menubar at the top of a screen in OS X.

 Sources